atriel/tartak/doc/docs/lexer.markdown

 - *inspect*: Tartak will accept first match but will continue checking for other matches and will report any potentially ambiguous tokens;
-- *debug*:   same as *inspect* mode but instead of reporting and continuing with first match Tartak will raise and error about ambiguous tokens;
+- *debug*:   same as *inspect* mode but instead of reporting and continuing with first match Tartak will raise an error to inform about ambiguous tokens;

 By default, Tartak stops lexing the moment it finds a sequence of characters it cannot match.
 However, it can be told to go on and do not stop on errors;